PennyLaneAI/pennylane/doc/code/qml_fermi.rst

 dictionaries that define the fermionic operators.

 For Fermi words, the dictionary items define the fermionic creation and annihilation operators.
-Each creation or annihilation operator is defined by a tuple of two integers representing its position in the Fermi word and the orbital it acts on, and a symbol identifying its type.
-We use ``'+'`` and ``'-'`` to denote creation and annihilation operators, respectively.
+The keys of the dictionary are tuples of two integers.
+The first integer represents the position of the creation/annihilation operator in the Fermi word and the second integer represents the orbital it acts on.
+The values of the dictionary are ``'+'`` or ``'-'`` symbols that denote creation and annihilation operators, respectively.
 The operator :math:`a^{\dagger}_0 a_0 a^{\dagger}_3 a_3` can then be constructed with

 >>> qml.fermi.FermiWord({(0, 0): '+', (1, 3): '-', (2, 1): '+'})